CCSI-CSSI/MuseOpenIG/README.md

 Documentation, sample datasets and Binary Downloads for some platforms available at: http://openig.compro.net

 # Changes/Updates since last release
+- added path for Linux uses to the resources directory in the Plugin-OSGParticleeffects
+- corrected spelling of the continuous_smoke.rgb texture in the Plugin-OSGParticleeffects CGR
+- Commented out to allow smoke trails to be white until we can fix whatever the shader issue is at the moment in the Plugin-OSGParticleeffects..
+CGR for NICK This comment is in the file so it will be easy to find once the shader issue is resolved.
+  Sent in from NickTrajce for all OIG users to take advantage of.
 - Check for validity of an entity before adding light to it.
   Sent in from NickTrajce for all OIG users to take advantage of.
 - Caching based on full pathname is not reliable as the same models can